-If students cannot attend class due to isolation or quarantine, they need to contact their instructors to coordinate making up any missed material.
-If a student is unable to communicate with instructors due to symptoms caused by COVID-19, students can reach out to the Office of Student Assistance at email@example.com to discuss next steps and options.
+Students who cannot attend class due to isolation or quarantine need to contact their instructors to coordinate making up any missed material.
+If a student is unable to communicate with instructors due to symptoms caused by COVID-19, students can contact the Office of Student Assistance, firstname.lastname@example.org.

-It is critically important that all members of the Cyclone community monitor their health every day before coming to campus and stay home if not feeling well.
-This is how we can limit the spread of COVID-19.
+To limit the spread of COVID-19, individuals should monitor their health every day before coming to campus and stay home if not feeling well.
 According to the CDC, symptoms may appear 2-14 days after exposure.

 - STAY HOME.